abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 # Introduction

-In our scenario, Supplier Data is in Snowflake, Customer Data is in Dataverse, and Employee Data are in SharePoint.
+In our scenario, Supplier Data is in Snowflake, and Customer Data is in Dataverse and Employee Data are in SharePoint.
 All these data sources are updated at different times.
 To minimize the number of data refreshes for Dataflows, we are going to create individual Dataflows for Snowflake and SharePoint data sources.